Barbecue: History

 While the standard modern English spelling of the word is barbecue, variations including barbeque and truncations such as bar-b-q or BBQ may also be found.
-The spelling barbeque is given in Merriam-Webster as a variant, whereas the Oxford Dictionaries explain that it is a misspelling which is not accepted in standard English and is best avoided.
+The spelling barbeque is given in Merriam-Webster as a variant, whereas the Oxford Dictionaries explain it is a misspelling, not accepted in standard English and should be avoided.
 In the Southeastern United States, the word barbecue is used predominantly as a noun referring to roast pork, while in the Southwestern states cuts of beef are often cooked.

 Associations

 Because the word barbecue came from native groups, Europeans gave it "savage connotations".
 This association with barbarians and "savages" is strengthened by Edmund Hickeringill's work Jamaica Viewed: with All the Ports, Harbours, and their Several Soundings, Towns, and Settlements through its descriptions of cannibalism.
-However, according to Andrew Warnes, there is very little proof that Hickeringill's tale of cannibalism in the Caribbean is even remotely true.
+However, according to Andrew Warnes, there is very little proof Hickeringill's tale of cannibalism in the Caribbean is true.
 Another notable false depiction of cannibalistic barbecues appears in Theodor de Bry's Great Voyages, which in Warnes's eyes, "present smoke cookery as a custom quintessential to an underlying savagery [...] that everywhere contains within it a potential for cannibalistic violence".
 Today, people in the US associate barbecue with "classic Americana".